neoblizz/neoblizz/README.md

-#### ⚛️ Research Interests: Parallel Programming, Programming Systems and Architecture, Load-Balancing for Parallel Architectures, Graph Processing, Graphics, Games.
+#### ⚛️ Research Interests — Parallel Programming, Programming Systems and Architecture, Load-Balancing for Parallel Architectures, Graph Processing, Graphics, Games.

 ### :wave: Hi.
 Meet me, **Muhammad Osama**.
 I intend to use this page as means to document what I have done so far in the academic world.
 Somehow, from the cloudy-gloomy weather of **University of Washington, Seattle**, where I got my Bachelor's of Electrical Engineering from, I ended up in the ever-so-sunny California.
 I am currently a *Ph.D. student* at the Electrical and Computer Engineering department at **University of California, Davis**, working with **Professor John Owens** and other brilliant students on some really cool stuff — keep reading to find out more!